Qwellstra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8-A script that removes all users rights
-Task 9-A script that modifies afiles execution rights Task 10-A script that references a file to another
+Task 9-A script that modifies afiles execution rights Task 10-A script that references a file to another Task 11-A script that adds exeecution rights to all files and directories